-ART + SCIENCE: Damon Sauer and Julie Anand
+ART + SCIENCE: Geometry: Damon Sauer and Julie Anand

 Damon Sauer and Julie Anand are collaborative artists based in Phoenix, Arizona who began working together in 2005.
 In their most recent project, entitled Ground Truth: Corona Landmarks, photographs of the Sonoran desert are digitally blended and juxtaposed with white lines arching through the sky that represent the paths of existing satellites.